simonen/obsidian/LINUX 1/NETWORK SERVICES/DNS/BIND.md

 ;; MSG SIZE  rcvd: 658
 ```

-The keys should be put in /etc/named.conf in the trusted-keys section.
+The keys should be put in `/etc/named.conf` in the trusted-keys section.
 Omit 'IN DNSKEY'

-> [!NOTE] /etc/named.conf <- master
+`/etc/named.conf` -> master
 ```
 options {
 ...